logic-OT/Breast-Cancer-Segmentation/README.md

 ## Data
-- The data used in this project contains 210 images of malignant tumours, 437 images of benign tumours and 133 images of normal CT-Scans creating a total of 780 images
+- The data used in this project contains 210 images of malignant tumours, 437 images of benign tumours and 133 images of normal Ultrasounds creating a total of 780 images
 - Each image in the dataset contains varying image sizes ranging from 200x150 to 300x300.
-- A CT-Scan can have more than one mask depending on the number of tumours present in the image
+- A Ultrasound can have more than one mask depending on the number of tumours present in the image
-- each CT-Scan image is saved as a jpg file instead of the usual dicom format
+- each Ultrasound image is saved as a jpg file instead of the usual dicom format
 - The dataset is available [here](https://drive.google.com/drive/folders/1Q75Eiz0PPBLHvDZfrIvWA9zqtBuw_8W7?usp=sharing)

 ## Preprocessing
 - The images are first resized to a dimension 224x224
 - Each image is then coverted to grayscale for simplicity
 - The masks are binarized.
 That is, each pixel is changed to either be 0 or 1
-- The CT-Scans are the normalised between 0 and 1
+- The Ultrasounds are the normalised between 0 and 1

 ## Model Training
 A 4-layered generic U-Net Architecture is trained to effectively segment the tumours.
 The various levels have fiilter sizes of 32, 64, 128, 256 respectively